 Almost everything in life must be done with others.
-If you learn to relate well to others, you drastically increase your professional leverage and drastically increase the emotional health of your relationships with family & friends.
+If you learn to relate well to others, you increase your professional leverage and the emotional health of your relationships.

 I. Understanding Others

 The first step to relating well to others is understanding them.
 The first step to understanding others is understanding yourself.
-Here's How To Build Self-Awareness.
-Plus, by leading & modeling your own self-awareness, others will follow suit.
+Here's How To Understand Yourself.
+Plus, by leading and modeling your own self-awareness, others will follow suit.

-To understand others, read and practice the ideas in this piece: What’s going on here, with this human?
+To understand others, read and practice the ideas in Graham Duncan's piece: What’s going on here, with this human?
+Graham argues that your goal should be to see people clearly.
+I love his frame on this:

 When you see people clearly, you see the transcript of their conversation with reality.